 If you have completed any collegiate coursework, your institution should submit an official copy of your college transcripts listing all courses you have completed.
 Transcripts must be sent in the native language with a certified English translation.
 High school students are required to submit an official English translation if applicable and are encouraged to also submit a third party evaluation.

-- Beginning with the Fall 2018 admissions cycle, the University of Maryland will require all degree-seeking students to submit a third party academic evaluation for only post-secondary/university credentials from one of the two evaluators listed below.
+- The University of Maryland will require all students with non-U.S. academic credentials to submit a third party academic evaluation for only post-secondary/university credentials from one of the two evaluators listed below.
 Students with non-U.S. academic credentials are able to check the status of this requirement on their MyCoalition Checklist.
 Evaluations must be received by the appropriate deadline.

 - Educational Credential Evaluators (ECE)